UC Berkeley physicists state that an individual’s physical attraction to hot bodies is real.

 It’s hard to find a scenario where this force would stand out, It is not clear it makes a significant effect anywhere.
 Yet.

-o-author and Graduate Student, Physics Department, UC Berkeley
+Victoria Xu, Co-author and Graduate Student, Physics Department, UC Berkeley

 Even though, gravity measurements become more accurate, they affect this small necessity to be taken into account.
 The next generation of experiments to sense gravitational waves from space may employ lab-bench atom interferometers instead of the kilometer-long interferometers presently in operation.
 Interferometers normally incorporate two light waves in order to detect small changes in the distance they have traveled; atom interferometers incorporate two matter waves in order to detect small changes in the gravitational field they have experienced.